Vyral/jeff-riber/_posts/2025-03-16-which-renovations-significantly-increases-your-home-s-value.md

 Then there’s HomeWyse (W-Y-S-E)—a handy site where you can explore costs and potential value added in your specific zip code.

-And of course, these days you can also just ask **ChatGPT or Google Gemini** to pull localized ROI estimates on any project you're considering. 📲
+And of course, these days you can also just ask **ChatGPT or Google Gemini** to pull localized ROI estimates on any project you’re considering. 📲

 **My Real-World Take: Strategic Renovations Win** 🧩